AvalZ/faq-yourself/README.md

 2. Updates the software that gives you troubles to the latest version (unless otherwise noted);

-3. Post your problem on [StackOverflow](https://stackoverflow.com/) and interact with it's unkind users;
+3. Post your problem on [StackOverflow](https://stackoverflow.com/) and interact with its unkind users;

 4. Post your problem on various dedicated forums;
 * To find a forum use Google (e.g. "android forum")